Obsessed With The Seahawks? Science Can Explain Why

 Simons said that the identity scientists he consulted look at how people answer the question: “Who am I?”
 That can mean identifying as a specific family member or with a particular career, but those things can change.

 “But the one thing they really can’t take from you is your fandom,” said Simons.
 “You can be a fan of that team and nobody can take that away from you – unless the owner moves the team.”
 That situation, known all too well by Seattle Sonics fans, has been likened by scientists as experiencing a death in the family.

 To avoid the possible psychological distress of the Super Bowl’s outcome, Simons has two pieces of advice for Seattle fans: First, acknowledge that a loss would be frustrating, and that there is a fairly good reason why you would be upset.
 Second, lower your expectations.
 Low expectations means a big dopamine rush if the Seahawks win; high expectations and a loss means great frustration.

-So Simons said to try to convince yourself that Peyton Manning is unbeatable and it’s Denver’s year.
+So Simons said to try to convince yourself that the Seahawks don't have a chance.
 “Does that actually work?
 I don’t know, I’ve never been able to do it that well for myself,” he said.